paulofpimenta/image_cropper/README.md

-# Introduction
+# 1. Introduction

 This is a fullstack demo application that allows a user to crop submited images based on live drag and drop defined zones The crop process can be made on the client side or on the server side

-# Architecture
+# 2. Architecture

 The backend is an API built with SprinBoot 3.5 and Java 21.
-The frontend was built with Angular version 14 and the docker used Nginx 1.23 as a reverse proxy
+The frontend was built with Angular version 14.
+As a multi container application, the application was build with docker compose and Nginx 1.23 as a reverse proxy

-# Run the application
+# 3. Run the application

 The application is deployed on a docker contrainer with a docker compose.
 The docker compose file is on the root of the project.
 To run the application, simply run